DataToolsPro/ADF_Snow_SFDC_Datalake/README.md

 <li>Follow the Template Prompts to select your Salesforce, Snowflake, and Blob storage linked services</li>
 <li>Select the canvas and click parameters</li>
 <li>Fill in the parameters for DatabaseName, Schemaname, and optional prompts for creating a new schema or using an existing schema.</li></ol>

+<h2>Usage</h2>
+When you configure the template you will configure the following ADF parameters
+<br/><h4>SinkSalesforceObjects</h4>
+Comma seperared lists of Salesforce objects.
+This list is case sensitive and should match your Salesforce organization's Object API Names.
+When Snowflake tables are created, they are converted to case insisitive (upper case).

+<br/><h4>DatabaseName<h4>
+Your Snowflake Database where your schema and stage tables will be created and populated with data.

+<br/><h4>SchemaName<h4>
+Snowflake schema name where you will stage and create your Salesforce data lake.

+<br/><h4>ConfigureEnvironment <h4>
+Will run the congiguration steps which completes the following:
+Installs 2 stored procedures
+Adds a log table called ""
+Adds a meta data table called ""

+<br/><h4>CreateNewSchema<h4>
+This function will generate a brand new schema in your database to insert and create your data lake.
+This will require elevated permissions to create a schema on an existing databse in your Snowflake account.
+<br>Accepted values:</br>
+"yes" Will append new fields in your source table
+"no" Will ignore new fields in your source table

+<br/><h4>AppendFields </h4>
+This function will append new fields to your meta data if they are added to your source table.
+<br>Accepted values:</br>
+"yes" Will append new fields in your source table
+"no" Will ignore new fields in your source table

+<br/><h4>SnowErrorHandling </h4>
+When copying data to Snowfake, we have enabled error handling.
+<br/> Accepted string values:<br/>
+"CONTINUE"  Will ignore errors and insert only valid records in your data set.
+"SKIP_FILE" Will the intire file resulting in 0 records inserted.
+"ABORT_STATEMENT": Will fail the pipeline

+<br/><h4>RecordLimit<h4>
+Record limit was designed to help with testing and debugging to reduce the size of your object queries.
+<br/>Accepted string value: "LIMIT 1000000"

+<h4>VersionNumber</h4>
+VersionNumber is set for development purposes.
+We recommend not updating this parameter to conflict with backwards compatibility.